 Generally, if you already have 2 or more dependent children in your family and, you have a new baby who was born on or after 6 April 2017, or you become responsible for a child on or after 6 April 2017, your Child Tax Credit or Universal Credit will only increase if that child is disabled and you get Disability Living Allowance for them and/or you have to pay for registered childcare for them, or if an ‘exception’ applies.

-The Housing Benefit rules are changing in the same way.
+The Housing Benefit rules have changed in the same way.
 But note that if you get Income Support, Income-Based Jobseeker’s Allowance or Income-Related Employment and Support Allowance (or Universal Credit and you are claiming Housing Benefit because you are living in specified accommodation) you will already be getting your maximum Housing Benefit entitlement – so this change will not affect your current Housing Benefit award.

 Gerry and Sonia claim Working Tax Credit, Child Tax Credit and Housing Benefit to top up Gerry’s wages.
 They have 4 children aged between 10 and 3.
 They have a new baby, born in May 2017.
 The baby has no health conditions or disabilities and Sonia does not work, so they do not pay for any childcare.
 They will not get any extra Child Tax Credit for the new baby nor any extra Housing Benefit.
 But they can get extra Child Benefit.